Abstracting Path Conditions: Preliminaries

-For a loop $C$ with an entry node $v$, a \emph{flowgraph induced by the loop}, denoted as $P(C,v)$, is the subgraph of the original flowgraph induced by $C$ where $v$ is marked as the start node, a fresh node $v'$ is added and marked as the target node, and every edge $(u,v)\in E$ leading to $v$ is replaced by an edge $(u,v')$.
-An example of an induced flowgraph is provided in Figure~\ref{fig:ex1} (middle).
+For a loop $C$ with an entry node $v$, a \emph{program induced by the loop}, denoted as $P(C,v)$, is the subgraph of the original program induced by $C$ where $v$ is marked as the start node, a fresh node $v'$ is added and marked as the target node, and every edge $(u,v)\in E$ leading to $v$ is replaced by an edge $(u,v')$.

+Let $\pi$ be a complete path.
+We define a \emph{backbone} of $\pi$ as the result of the following procedure: If $\pi$ is acyclic, then the backbone is directly $\pi$.
+Otherwise, $\pi$ can be written as $\alpha v\beta v\gamma$ where $v$ is the first repreating node in $\pi$ and $\gamma$ does not contain $v$.
+In this case, we set $\pi$ to $\alpha v\gamma$ and repreat the procedure.
+By $B_P$ we denote the set of all backbones of all complete paths.
+Note that backbones are exactly all acyclic complete paths.
+Alternatively, backbone of a complete path $\pi$ can be defined as the path from $l_s$ where the successor of each node $u$ is the same as the successor of the last occurence of $u$ in $\pi$.